Oindrila-Sen/Data-Science/Kaggle/Titanic/ReadMe.md

     scale_y_continuous(limits = c(0,1400), breaks = seq(0,1400,100))
   ggtitle("Sex vs Total Passengers")
 ```
-Around 65% of the passengers are Male and 35% are Female.
+Around 65% of the passengers were Male and only 35% were Female.

 3. Embarked vs Total Passengers:
 ```{r}